ylacaute/ez-Dashing/README.md

 docker run -p 2222:2222 -p 8080:8080 --name ez-demo -t ylacaute/ez-dashing:latest bash ez.sh start-prod --spring.config.location=file:/YOUR/CONFIG/FILE.properties
 ```

-Please check configuration examples in the **config** directory.
-More generally, the Docker image allow you to run any command you would have started locally with **ez.sh**.
+Not that the current Docker image allow you to run any command you would have started locally with **ez.sh**.
+In the future there will probably be many images :
+ - One similar to the current, with all source inside
+ - One for demo only
+ - One for prod only

+For user configuration, please check examples in the **config** directory.

 # Features
  - __Responsive__ (all supports, also on huge screens with scaling SVG)